Home

 Fatigue

-Fatigue can be one of the most debilitating aspects of the disease, and most women with endometriosis experience fatigue around the time of their period and some experience it throughout the month.
+This can be one of the most debilitating aspects of the disease, and most women with endometriosis experience fatigue around the time of their period and some experience it throughout the month.
 The fatigue may be related to the constant pain and/or medication, or it could be the bodies reaction to the disease at a deeper level.
-For advice on how to cope with the fatigue of Endometriosis see this useful article on Endometriosis and Fatigue for advice.
+As your fatigue may be due to other health issues it may be advised to get further health tests which you can read about HERE

 Abdominal Bloating